 Size: A hot compost pile should be a 3-foot cube, at minimum; a 4-foot cube is preferred.
 The pile will shrink as the ingredients decompose.

-One part high-carbon materials (shredded, dry plant matter such as leaves, twigs, woody stems, corn cobs)
+- Two parts high-carbon materials (shredded, dry plant matter such as leaves, twigs, woody stems, corn cobs)

-Add air to the interior of the pile by punching holes in its sides or by pushing 1- to 2-foot lengths of pipe into it.
+Add air to the interior of the pile by punching holes in its sides or by pushing 1- to 2-foot lengths of hollow pipe into it.